aya-rs/book/src/book/programs/lsm.md

 ## Writing LSM BPF program

-Let's try to create an LSM eBPF program which which is triggered by `task_setnice` hook.
+Let's try to create an LSM eBPF program which is triggered by `task_setnice` hook.
 The purpose of this program will be denying setting the nice value lower than 0 (which means higher priority), for a particular process.